 Furthermore, it is essential to understand that real productivity is not just about working long hours or completing a high volume of tasks.
-True productivity is about working smarter, not harder, and delivering high-quality work that meets the needs of the business.
+Employee productivity statistics show that true productivity is about working smarter, not harder, and delivering high-quality work that meets the needs of the business.
 Therefore, it is important to explore whether there is real value in tracking employee productivity and how it can be done effectively and ethically.

 What is Productivity Tracking?